alb-car/dh-posts-resources/nifi-beginner-guide/nifi-beginner-guide.md

 The *flow* is built by adding ***processors*** and connecting them together.
 Each *processor* performs a specific operation, depending on its type.

 Among many others, there are processors designed to:
--	Perform an HTTP request (for example to download a file, or do an API call)
+-	Perform an HTTP request (for example to download a file or perform an API call)
--	Convert a file from a type to another
+-	Convert a file from one type to another
 -	Execute a query on a database
--	Decide what path to route data to depending on its contents
+-	Decide what path to route data to, depending on the contents

 When a processor is added, some configuration is necessary: a processor that executes a query on a database will need to know what database to connect to and the credentials to use.

 <img align="right" width="400" src="https://github.com/alb-car/dh-posts-resources/blob/master/nifi-beginner-guide/images/flow.png">

-The image on the side illustrates an abstraction of a flow to download data from a URL and save it as a Comma-Separated Values (*CSV*) file.
+The image on the side illustrates an abstraction of a flow to download data from a URL and save it as a *Comma-Separated Values* (*CSV*) file.

 Each rectangle is a **processor** and each arrow connects a pair of processors through a **relationship**, deciding which path data should follow depending on the results of the processor’s operation.